Sleep Apnea Treatment

 If you have been diagnosed with sleep apnea, our team can provide effective treatment with custom oral appliances.
 These devices are worn during sleep and help prevent many of the causes of OSA.
 They fit comfortably over the teeth and contain none of the external apparatus of CPAP devices.
 By fixing the jaw in an ideal position, the tongue and other soft tissues are unable to slide back and block the airway.
 Many patients also experience snoring relief in this way.

 If you have questions about sleep apnea or have been diagnosed and would like to explore treatment options, we invite you to contact Drs.
-Umansky, Nikmard and Goldsmith today.
+Umansky and Nikmard today.
 Our skilled team can help you rest easy and get the sleep you need without bulky CPAP devices.
 Call Aesthetic Dentistry Associates at 281-446-4700 to learn more about sleep apnea treatment in Humble, Texas.